joshua-decoder/joshua-decoder.github.com/5.0/pipeline.md

          --target TARGET

-   The `--corpus`, `--tune`, and `--test` flags define file prefixes that are concatened with the language extensions given by `--target` and `--source` (with a "." in betwee).
+   The `--corpus`, `--tune`, and `--test` flags define file prefixes that are concatened with the language extensions given by `--target` and `--source` (with a "." in between).
 Note the correspondences with the files defined in the first step above.
 The prefixes can be either absolute or relative pathnames.
 This particular invocation assumes that a subdirectory `input/` exists in the current directory, that you are translating from a language identified "ur" extension to a language identified by the "en" extension, that the training data can be found at `input/train.en` and `input/train.ur`, and so on.

 *Don't* run the pipeline directly from `$JOSHUA`.
-I recommend creating a `run/` directory to contain all of your experiments in some other location.
+We recommend creating a run directory somewhere else to contain all of your experiments in some other location.
 The advantage to this (apart from not clobbering part of the Joshua install) is that Joshua provides support scripts for visualizing the results of a series of experiments that only work if you

 Assuming no problems arise, this command will run the complete pipeline in about 20 minutes, producing BLEU scores at the end.
 As it runs, you will see output that looks like the following: